 Personalize your Ceremony Music

+As guests are seated.
 To set the mood, music should already be playing when the first guest arrives and as guests are seated.
-The music choice is entirely yours, but most couples prefer a romantic mood and select a style that suits them -- smooth jazz, wispy piano notes from Windham Hill artists, or chamber music provided by string or woodwind ensembles.
+The music choice is entirely yours, but most couples prefer a romantic mood and select a style that suits them — smooth jazz, wispy piano notes from Windham Hill artists, or chamber music provided by string or woodwind ensembles.

 - The groomsmen appear from the side aisles, make their way to the front, and wait for the bridesmaids walking down the center aisle.

-- As the music nears its final strains: The Maid Honor and Best Man are the last couple to enter.
-Followed by the Ring Bearer, Flower Girl, and finally, the Bride
+As the music nears its final strains, The Maid / Matron of Honor and Best Man are the last couple to enter, followed by the Ring Bearer, Flower Girl and, finally, the Bride.

-The bride may enter the room on her father’s arm or between her mother and father, (a common sight).
+For the Bride’s walk to the altar.
+The bride may enter the room on her father’s, step-father’s or brother’s arm; or between her mother and father, (a common sight); or even on the arm of her groom.
 A special song should lead her down the aisle.
 Whichever song she selects, it’s bound to be too long!
 A DJ can work with her, editing her favorite song to fit the length of the processional, which might be “Here Comes the Bride,” or Ave Maria or Prelude in C, or any of the bridal party music selections.
-As the bride arrives to the "alter", the music softly fades.
+As the bride arrives to the “alter”, the music softly fades.